 Can be difficult to slide a clasp-free watch on, but clasps can be difficult to operate with limited vision.

 Case opens a full 180 degrees to access tactile dot hour markers.
 Post protrudes to help you find the center.
 Men's watch with stainless steel case.
 Quartz movement.
-18mm band width.
+18 millimeter band width.
 Battery operated.

 Hands may move when you touch to feel the time.

 Tactile marks for time-telling by touch.
 Swiss movement.
-Small, feminine dial measures 13/16" across.
+Small, feminine dial measures 13/16 inch across.
 Case opens at 6 o'clock marking.
-Silvertone/goldtone combo case and band.
+Silvertone-goldtone combo case and band.
 Stretch band without clasp.
 Dots are easy to read.